garygr2002/Rebalance/README.md

 7. Holding: The most important file, a hierarchy of holding valuations organized by portfolios, institutions, accounts, and securities
 8. Income Tax Rates (4 files): Current income tax rates, one file for each of head-of-household, joint, separate and single filers
 9. Portfolio: A description of portfolios unique by a key
-10. Ticker: A description of tickers unique by key (funds, ETFs or individual security) that describe the type of securities held (e.g., stock, bond, cash or real estate)
+10. Ticker: A description of tickers unique by key (funds, ETFs or individual securities) that describe the type of securities held (e.g., stock, bond, cash or real estate)

 As well as sample data files, the reader will also find in each data subdirectory a text file describing in column order the fields in the CSV files of that type.
+The column descriptions are also contained in this markdown file.
 Each row in the CSV files of the given type is assumed to have a unique key.
-The key field(s) are so indicated in the description file.
+The key field(s) are so indicated in the description file, and also in this markdown file.

 I have left as an enhancement the possibility that input to the tool may be changed to SQL tables indexed by a combination of date, and existing keys in the CSV files.
 An additional enhancement would be a graphical user interface by which the SQL tables may be edited.
 The current tool does not have these features.

 ### State of the Project

 After 13 months of work - to the end of February 2022 - I deemed the design, code and deployment activities of the project to be complete.
-I allocated one man-month to fully document the project for professional showcase.
+I have allocated one man-month to fully document the project for professional showcase.
 My intention is to complete this work by the conclusion of March 2022.
 An observer will note progressive activity and growth in this markdown file and related documents during this time.
 Below you will find some portions of the markdown template that remain unedited.
 Stop by often for updates!

 ## Table of Contents